 A finding of guilt for having an offensive implement in your possession will leave you liable for the same penalties as for other offences that are classified under the Summary Offences Act.

 In addition, the offensive implement will be confiscated and you may be required to pay compensation for any damage to property that was caused by your use of the offensive implement.

 Other penalties you may face include community service, a good behaviour bond, or a suspended sentence.

 What are the defences to a charge of possessing an offensive implement?

 If you are found with an offensive implement in your possession in a public place or school, it is up to you to prove to the magistrate that you had a legitimate purpose for carrying it and were not intending to use it to harm or threaten anyone, or to damage property.

 If you can prove that you had a reasonable excuse for carrying an offensive implement, you may be able to avoid conviction.

-In some cases, your criminal lawyer can ask for a Section 10 and you can avoid a criminal conviction altogether.
+In some cases, your criminal lawyer can ask for a non conviction order and you can avoid a criminal conviction altogether.

-A section 10 is when you are guilty of a criminal offence but no conviction is recorded against you, and your criminal record remains clean.
+A non conviction order is when you are guilty of a criminal offence but no conviction is recorded against you, and your criminal record remains clean.

-If you are charged with the possession of an offensive implement, your criminal defence solicitor or barrister can help to advise you as to the best defence, and whether or not you are likely to be successful in applying for a Section 10.
+If you are charged with the possession of an offensive implement, your criminal defence solicitor or barrister can help to advise you as to the best defence, and whether or not you are likely to be successful in applying for a non conviction order.